prithvipratahkal/Trio-Tree-Harmony/README.md

 Files:

-1) Tree.java: Contains the main logic for the 2-3 tree, including methods for insertion, searching, and cascade splitting.
+1) TwoThreeTree.java: Contains the main logic for the 2-3 tree, including methods for insertion, searching, and cascade splitting.
 2) TreeNode.java: Defines the structure of a node in the 2-3 tree, holding values and references to child nodes.

 Features: